Move to Australia when you are 45 and over

 This visa is granted to those in a genuine relationship with an Australian citizen or permanent resident.
 Eligibility is not influenced by age, meaning individuals older than 45 can still apply.

-Distinguished Talent (subclass 858) Visa
+National Innovation (subclass 858) Visa

 Designed for individuals with an internationally recognised record of exceptional achievements in professions, sports, arts, or academia.
 Applicants must generally be between 18 and 55 years old.
 However, those older than 55 may be eligible if their skills and contributions are of exceptional benefit to the Australian community.